vanessalutz/rails-template-personal/README.md

 Moreover, other skeleton files are included for deployment to AWS and other common actions are included, such as:

 * Deploy folder with values.yml files
-* Dockerfile, docker-compose.yml and docker-dev,env
+* Dockerfile, docker-compose.yml and docker-dev.env
 * Config/initializers
 * Github workflows

 ## How to use the rails-template

+*Important* Before using this template, create a GitHub PAT workflow token.

 Should contain how to configure branch protection for ex: kodiak Creator should update docker-dev.env